fxllingstar/fxllingstar/aboutme.md

 Outside of coding, I like:

-Building Cyberpunk-themed megastructures in Minecraft Playing War Thunder, DCS, and Warframe
+Building Cyberpunk-themed megastructures in Minecraft Playing War Thunder, DCS, and Warframe.
-Competitive swimming (11 Years)

 Creating systems, rules, and stories for games

+I am also a competitive swimmer for 11 years! :)

 Sidenotes:
 I do **NOT** wear glasses in real life.